dhdemaree/Ani_feces_roof/Figures/README.md

-Figures
+#Figures

 This file contains all of the figures that are used for the journal article

 Figure1_FecalPathDHD_20260226v1.pptx
 Fig. 1.
 Meta-analysis Flow Diagram.
 The different dashed arrows represent the workflows of different types of microbe concentration outcomes.
+Created on Powerpoint.

 Figure2_FecalPathDHD_20260226v1.pptx
 Fig. 2 .
 Multiple Imputation of Censored Data and Synthesis.
 Limit of Detection (LOD), Maximum Likelihood Estimation using Nelder-Mead Method (MLE-NM), Grading of Recommendations, Assessment, Development, and Evaluations (GRADE).
+Created on Powerpoint.

 Figure3_FecalPathDHD_20260226v1.pptx
 Fig. 3.
 PRISMA flow diagram of systematic review.
-Google Scholar (GS), Web of Science (WoS)
+Google Scholar (GS), Web of Science (WoS).
+Created entirely on Powerpoint.
+Template from https://www.prisma-statement.org/, Page, M.J., McKenzie, J.E., Bossuyt, P.M., Boutron, I., Hoffmann, T.C., Mulrow, C.D., Shamseer, L., Tetzlaff, J.M., Akl, E.A., Brennan, S.E., Chou, R., Glanville, J., Grimshaw, J.M., Hrobjartsson, A., Lalu, M.M., Li, T., Loder, E.W., Mayo-Wilson, E., McDonald, S., McGuinness, L.A., Stewart, L.A., Thomas, J., Tricco, A.C., Welch, V.A., Whiting, P. and Moher, D.  2021.
+The PRISMA 2020 statement: an updated guideline for reporting systematic reviews.
+BMJ 372, n71.
+[10.1136/bmj.n71]

 Figure4_FecalPathDHD_20260226v1.tiff
 Fig. 4.
 Prevalence of microbes in animal fecal matter (95% confidence intervals).
 Positive is how many samples detected positive for a microbe.
 The number of reports for total does not equal the sum of other reports because multiple subgroup outcomes can be in a single report and outcomes for subgroups with fewer than 25 outcomes are not displayed.